lammps/lammps/doc/src/Howto_type_labels.rst

 A collection of type labels for all type-kinds (atom types, bond types, etc.) is stored as a "label map" which is simply a list of numeric types and associated type labels.
-Within a map, each type label must be unique.
+Within a type-kind, each type label must be unique.
 It can be assigned to only one numeric type.
 To read and write the default type labels to data files for a given type-kind, all associated numeric types need have a type label assigned.

 There can be multiple label maps defined.
 There is a default label